-If your furnace is blowing the fuse and you need furnace repair in Scranton, PA, contact the furnace repair experts at T.E.
-Spall & Son today!
+For over 25 years, we have been providing families throughout Northeastern Pennsylvania with top furnace repair service, including 24/7 emergency repair!
 Our heating and cooling technicians will run a diagnostic on your furnace to determine the cause of your problem and fix it right the first time—on schedule and on budget—and usually on the same trip to your home!

 Call Spall at 877-591-7508 to schedule a repair or contact us online!